 Heat the oil in a deep fryer or a large saucepan over medium-high heat to 350°F (175°C).

-Combine the flour, water, eggs, baking powder, salt and pepper in a large bowl; whisk until a smooth batter forms.

-4. Dip about a dozen beans at a time into the batter, shaking off any excess.
-Add the beans to the hot oil and fry until golden brown, about 4 minutes per batch.
-Using a slotted spoon, transfer the beans to paper towels to drain.
-Sprinkle with more salt and then carefully scatter the beans on the rack in the oven to keep warm.
-Repeat the dipping and frying with the remainder of the beans.
-Serve whatever beens that haven’t been snatched up by spouses, kids, in-laws, neighbors with good noses.
-You get the picture.
+Combine the flour, water, eggs, baking powder, salt and pepper in a large bowl and whisk until a smooth batter forms.
+Dip about a dozen beans at a time into the batter and them remove them, using tongs or your fingertips, and shaking off any excess batter.
+Add the beans to the hot oil and fry until golden brown, about 4 minutes.
+Using a slotted spoon, transfer the beans to paper towels to drain for a few moments.
+Sprinkle the deep-fried green beans with salt and then carefully strew the greens beans on the wire rack in the oven to keep warm.
+Repeat the dipping and frying with the remaining green beans and batter.
+Serve whatever beans haven’t been snatched up by spouses, kids, in-laws, or neighbors with good noses immediately.

 These beans were easy to make and the end result was fantastic.
 I used my deep fryer, and everyone was coming up and eating the beans as I pulled them out.
 Our one-year-old granddaughter couldn’t get enough of these.
 All of the young ones just kept eating and eating.
 Some of them dipped them in ranch dressing, but most ate them plain.
 This recipe is a keeper.